 Assessments are collected from medical providers to help fund Illinois' participation in the state's Medical Assistance (Medicaid) program, helping the state to qualify for the maximum amount of federal matching funds.
 The pool of federal plus state money so obtained goes to medical providers to treat patients.
 The providers receiving those payments (and paying these assessments) are hospitals, nursing homes, and facilities for the developmentally disabled.
-(305 ILCS 5/5A-1 ff., 5/5B-1 ff., 5/5C-1 ff., 5/5E-1 ff., and 5/15-1 ff.)
+(210 ILCS 85/1 ff. and 305 ILCS 5/5A-1 ff., 5/5B-1 ff., 5/5C-1 ff., 5/5E-1 ff., 5/5G-5 ff., and 5/15-1 ff.)

-Rates and Bases
+Rates and bases

-- 1. Hospital provider assessment: \$218.38 per occupied hospital bedday (except Medicare bed-days), through 2014; and 0.8766% of outpatient gross revenue from June 10, 2012 through December 31, 2014. - 2.
-Developmentally disabled care provider assessment: 6% of the provider's adjusted gross developmentally disabled care revenue in the preceding fiscal year (or the maximum allowed under federal regulations, whichever is less). - 3.
-County hospital provider assessment (applies to Cook County Hospital only): an amount equal to the difference between total payments made from the County Provider Trust Fund to county hospital providers and the total federal financial participation monies received by the Fund. - 4.
-Nursing home license fee: \$1.50 per licensed nursing bed-day. - 5.
-Long-term-care provider assessment: \$6.07 per occupied bed-day (except Medicare bed-days).
+- 1. Hospital provider assessment: \$218.38 per occupied hospital bed-day (except Medicare bed-days) through fiscal year 2018; and 0.8766% of outpatient gross revenue from June 10, 2012 through fiscal year 2018; both will be increased as needed to fund state Medicaid, TANF, and AABD payments. - 2.
+Hospital license fee: \$55 per bed annually. - 3.
+Developmentally disabled care provider assessment: 6% of the provider's adjusted gross developmentally disabled care revenue in the preceding fiscal year (or the maximum allowed under federal regulations, whichever is less). - 4.
+County hospital provider assessment (applies to Cook County Hospital only): an amount equal to the difference between total payments made from the County Provider Trust Fund to county hospital providers and the total federal financial participation monies received by the Fund. - 5.
+Nursing home license fee: \$1.50 per licensed nursing bed-day. - 6.
+Long-term-care provider assessment: \$6.07 per occupied bed-day (except Medicare bed-days). - 7.
+Supportive living facility assessment: \$2.30 per care day (days in which each apartment unit was occupied), plus a certification fee of \$100 per year per facility.

-History: The original assessments became law in July 1991 and have changed considerably over the years.
+History: The original assessments became law in July 1991, and have changed frequently since.

-Hospital services assessment: Initially this was equal to the positive difference between a hospital's anticipated annualized spending and its total Medicaid base-year spending.
+1. Hospital services assessment: Initially this was equal to the positive difference between a hospital's anticipated annualized spending and its total Medicaid base-year spending.
 This was replaced by hospital provider assessment fees that declined over time from 2.5% in July 1992 to 1.25% (adjusted for Cigarette Tax contributions and changes in statewide hospital revenues) from July 1995 until July 1996, when the formula was changed again.
 Collection of these fees ceased in April 1997.